Inference in Functional Linear Quantile Regression: Application

 where the estimated coefficients $\widehat{{\btheta}}_{\tau}$ are based on the training data and the summation is over the test data.
-We obtain the RQ estimators separately at each of $\mathcal{U}$ while the QAE and CRQ estimators are shared across $\mathcal{U}$.
-The mean prediction errors based on $1000$ replications are reported in Table~\ref{table:cv}.
+The RQ estimates are obtained separately at each $\tau \in \mathcal{U}$, while the QAE and CRQ estimates are shared across $\mathcal{U}$.
+The averaged prediction errors are reported in Table~\ref{table:cv}.
 We can see that the application of QAE and CRQ improves the prediction significantly for the $87.5\%$th and $90\%$th quantiles; differences among the three methods are not significant at the lower quantiles.
-This makes sense since the data sparsity becomes more severe for more extreme quantile levels, therefore to incorporate lower quantile levels improves efficiency.
-In contrast, it may be not able to benefit the prediction performance at lower quantile levels by considering the higher levels.
+This makes sense since data sparsity becomes more severe for more extreme quantile levels.
+Hence, incorporating lower quantile levels improves efficiency at higher levels, while it may not benefit the prediction performance at lower quantile levels by considering more extreme levels.